 But this may not make sense for most investors, as the risk of too many eggs in one basket can lead to wild swings in value that most investors can’t stomach.
 If you’re considering this strategy as part of your plan, I strongly encourage you to seek professional opinion, and to evaluate honestly what can happen if things go bad.

-10- Your Stock Options Could Be Worth Nothing
+10- Your Stock Options Could Be Worth Less Than You Hoped

 For stock options to have value, the stock price needs to appreciate above the grant price at which you can buy the shares.
 While this is what anyone with stock options hopes for, it doesn’t always happen.

 In fact, it’s not uncommon for the share price to go below the price at which you can exercise your option.
 If this occurs, your options won’t be worth anything.

 This can change over time.
 The share price might rise above the grant price in the short term, creating value for the stock option.
 But bad news around current events, a poor economy, poor earnings, or any number of factors can drive the price below the grant price.

 This volatility is something that is inherent with owning a stock position (or stock option).
 So what can you do about volatility and risk?
 You can remove it by selling the stock and eliminating the risk.
 Or, you can accept the risk, and manage it through sound investing and financial planning.